Possseidon/png-lua/README.md

 To initialize a new png image:

-    img = pngImage(<path to image>, newRowCallback)
+    img = pngImage(<path to image>, newRowCallback, verbose)

-The image will then be decoded.
-The available data from the image is as follows
+Verbose is a boolean.
+If true, it will print messages while decoding.
+When the function is called, the image will be decoded.
+The available data from the image is as follows:

 ```
 img.width = 0
 img.height = 0
 img.depth = 0
 img.colorType = 0

-img:getPixel(x, y)
+img.pixels = {
+                1: {
+                    1: { R: ..., G: ..., B: ..., A: ...},
+                    2: { R: ..., G: ..., B: ..., A: ...},
+                    ...
+                },
+                2: {
+                    1: { R: ..., G: ..., B: ..., A: ...},
+                    2: { R: ..., G: ..., B: ..., A: ...},
+                    ...
+                }
+                ...
+            }

 ```

-Decoding the image is synchronous, and will take a long time for large images.
+If a new row callback is used, there will be no pixels stored in img.pixels.
+The new row callback is intended for fast, low memory rendering.

+The format of the new callback is:

+    calback(rowNum, rowTotal, rowPixels)

+"rowNum" refers to the current row, "rowTotal" refers to the total number of rows in the image, and "rowPixels" refers to the table of pixels in the current row.

 Support
 -------